-Located among the well-watered fields of northern Jordan, the ancient city of Abila was once part of the Decapolis—a league of ten cities that formed a Hellenistic or Greco-Roman confederation located south of the Sea of Galilee in the Transjordan.
-Occupied from the Early Bronze Age down into the Middle Islamic periods, Abila was located on a strategic route from Nabataea to Damascus and became a very important city in antiquity.
+Located among the well-watered fields of northwest Jordan, the ancient city of Abila was once part of the Decapolis—an informal league of cities located in what is today Jordan, southern Syria, and northeast Israel.
+Abila was occupied from the Early Bronze Age down into the 10th–11th centuries CE, and was located on a strategic trade route from Nabataea to Damascus.

-Volunteers to our excavation will find five Byzantine churches, a Roman bath, an early Islamic period monastic complex, beautifully painted tombs, Bronze and Iron Age occupation areas and miles of underground water tunnels.
+Volunteers with our excavation will find five Byzantine churches, a Roman bath complex, an eighth-century CE monastic complex, beautifully painted Roman and Byzantine tombs, Bronze and Iron Age occupation areas, and miles of underground water tunnels.

 Students serve as square supervisors, working side by side with experienced excavators as they uncover the exciting past of our Decapolis city.
 Work this season will focus on finishing the excavation of two Byzantine churches and then continuing the excavation of the Bronze and Iron Age strata on the north tell, and an eighth-century CE market located beside a Byzantine plaza.

 June 20 - July 29, 2023

 Contact for more details

 Volunteers will be housed in the small village of Hartha about a mile from the site.
 We will stay in a school building that is vacant during the summer, turning classrooms into living and work spaces.